tdwg/bdq/tg2/_review/docs/guide/users/index.md

 The success of `Quality Assurance` and `Quality Control` depends on organisational context and resources.
 These include establishing clear validation, monitoring, and feedback procedures to maintain high quality data, and encouraging collaboration among data custodians, analysts, and end-users to ensure data quality aligns with practical needs and supports reliable decisions.
 It also requires developing formal methodologies to understand and process the Test outputs in the `Data Quality Reports`.

-BDQ does not prescribe how QA/QC workflows should operate; it standardizes Tests, Responses, and patterns for aggregating Responses, in ways that enable a variety of workflows for QA/QC.
+BDQ does not prescribe how QA/QC workflows should operate; it standardizes Tests, `Responses`, and patterns for aggregating `Responses`, in ways that enable a variety of workflows for QA/QC.
 The BDQ standard provides a formal framework for both QA and QC, but the application of these concepts in practice may be more nuanced and context-dependent than simple filtering or reporting.

 #### 2.1.1 Quality Assurance (non-normative)